peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 ### Step 2: Starting model serving component

-Before I could test anything I needed to start the TF Serving part.
+Before I can test anything I need to start the TF Serving part.
 You need to change directory to the "Model" folder.

 - **cd Model**